status-im/status-go/services/wallet/README.md

 Signals
 -------

-Three signals will are emitted:
+Two signals can be emitted:

 1. `newblock` signal